cityofaustin/Residential-Permitting/_project_steps/shed/apply.md

 ### 1. Application

 The [new construction/addition application]({{ site.baseurl }}/assets/applications-and-forms/new_con_addtn_app_AWU.pdf) is the application you need to fill out for a shed.
-This application can be filled out by either you or your architect, engineer, expeditor, or other licensed professional.
+This application can be filled out by either you or your architect, engineer, expeditor, or another licensed professional.

 ### 2. Plot plan